Currency Exchange Toronto

 Yes, you can.
 Banks will convert your foreign currency into the currency of your account base on their retail exchange rate, which usually is really really terrible.

-Google or their media posts the mid-market exchange rate, which is the average number between a buy in rate and a sell out rate.
-The mid-market rate is a good reference number for general public to have a brief idea what the current exchange rate right now, but the mid-market rate is not the rate that the financial market is currently trading at.
+Google or other media posts the mid-market exchange rate, which is the average number between a buy in rate and a sell out rate.
+The mid-market rate is a good reference number for general public to have a brief idea what the current exchange rate is right now, but the mid-market rate is not the rate that the financial market is currently trading at.
 In addition, Google or other media posts a rate which usually is about at least 20 minutes ago.
 When we trade at Currency Mart, we apply up to second live rates.

 If you pay attention to currency exchange rate long enough, you will have a brief idea what is happening now and you may have a sense of prediction what will happen in the next a few months.
 Oppositely, as a currency exchange dealer, we have no idea what will happen during the same day or even during the same week.